-Rheumatic fever causes development in people of any age but it most commonly occurs in children between the ages of 5 and 15 years old.
-Strep throat is a common infection, but rheumatic fever is rare in the United States.
-Rheumatic fever is still a major public health problem in developing countries.
+Rheumatic fever can develop in people of any age, but it most commonly occurs in children between the ages of 5 and 15 years old.
+Strep throat is a common infection, but rheumatic fever rarely occurs in developed countries.
+However, rheumatic fever is still a common problem in developing countries.

-Rheumatic fever causes an inflammatory condition that can lead to permanent damage to the heart valves and heart failure.
-Treatment of the condition is aimed at decreasing the inflammation, reducing pain and other symptoms, and preventing the condition from recurring.
+Rheumatic fever is an inflammatory condition that can lead to permanent damage of the heart valves and heart failure.
+Treatment of the condition aims to decrease inflammation, reduce pain and other symptoms, and prevent the condition from recurring.

 Rheumatic fever most often occurs following strep throat, which is a sore throat caused by group A streptococcus, or less often, after scarlet fever.
-Rarely, rheumatic fever causes by group A strep infections of other areas of the body, such as the skin.
+Rarely, rheumatic fever is caused by group A strep infections of other body areas, such as the skin.

-Scientists aren’t sure exactly what links rheumatic fever causes and strep bacteria.
-It seems as though the protein in the bacteria protein confuses the body’s immune system, causing inflammation in tissues of the joints, central nervous system, skin, and the heart.
+Scientists are not sure exactly what links rheumatic fever and strep bacteria.
+However, it seems as though a protein in the bacteria protein confuses the body’s immune system, causing inflammation in tissues of the joints, central nervous system, skin, and heart.

-With the antibiotics currently available to treat and eliminate bacterial infections, there is little chance of a child who has treated appropriately for strep infection to develop rheumatic fever.
-If a child has scarlet fever or strep throat and isn’t treated or the infection is not completed eliminated, he or she may develop rheumatic fever causes.
+With the antibiotics currently available to treat and eliminate bacterial infections, there is little chance for a child treated appropriately for strep infection to develop rheumatic fever.
+However, if a child has scarlet fever or strep throat and is not treated or the infection is not completed eliminated, it can cause rheumatic fever development.

 The risk for rheumatic fever may be increased by factors such as:

 - The type of bacteria: Specific strains of strep typically are more likely to cause rheumatic fever than others.